Katla Ice Caves: How to Visit + What to Expect (2025-2026)

 This ice cave tour of Katla was a fantastic way to see the volcano up close and get to see some new geological wonders that had just formed right before my group’s arrival (which was super cool).

-I was picked up in Vik and hopped into a huge 4×4 super jeep for the tour.
-The tour meeting point is currently at the Puffin Hotel at Víkurbraut 5.
+I was picked up in VÃk and hopped into a huge 4×4 super jeep for the tour.
+The tour meeting point is currently at the Icelandic Lava Show at VÃkurbraut 5.

-From Vik, your guide will take you off-roading to the volcano.
-It was a bit of a drive to get there (I think it took about 30-45 minutes) but the scenery along the way was simply mind-blowing and otherworldly!
+From VÃk, your guide will take you off-roading to the volcano.
+It was a bit of a drive to get there (I think it took about 30-45 minutes), but the scenery along the way was simply mind-blowing and otherworldly!

 Once you arrive, you will get briefed about the safety of exploring Katla and the ice caves as well as the terrain surrounding them.
-You must listen as glaciers are very dangerous places without an expert guiding you.
+You must listen, as glaciers are very dangerous places without an expert guiding you.

 You will also be given crampons for your shoes.
 While it may not seem like the place you want to wear crampons at the start, trust me, they will make the entire tour a lot easier!
 You will also be on top of ice and loose rocks for parts of the journey and they will help your gait.